dartmouth-outing-club/doc-trailhead/README.md

 path : /trip/:id
 description : gets a trip and returns it as a json object
 parameters : id (id of the trip)
+response : json object with trip and members as values

 path : /myTrips
 description : gets all the trips of the logged in user and returns them as json